hunterforsyth/food-spirit-gbc/README.md

 # Food Spirit

 ## About:
  - Food Spirit is a homebrew game for the original Game Boy and Game Boy Color.
 It will run on real hardware, but you can play it on a computer with an emulator.
+It works best on Game Boy Color.

 ## Set Up:
  - Building requires gbdk 2.96a to be installed.
 I've included an archive of it in the root directory of this folder.